Snowflake (NYSE:SNOW) Price Target Cut to $235.00

-Snowflake (NYSE:SNOW) had its price target cut by research analysts at Jefferies Financial Group from $280.00 to $235.00 in a report issued on Tuesday, The Fly reports.
-The brokerage presently has a “hold” rating on the stock.
-Jefferies Financial Group’s price target would indicate a potential upside of 2.71% from the stock’s current price.
-The analysts noted that the move was a valuation call.
+Snowflake (NYSE:SNOW) had its price objective trimmed by Jefferies Financial Group from $280.00 to $235.00 in a research note published on Monday morning, Benzinga reports.
+The brokerage currently has a hold rating on the stock.

-In other news, Director Mark Garrett sold 47,186 shares of Snowflake stock in a transaction on Friday, March 5th.
+In related news, insider Benoit Dageville sold 30,568 shares of the firm’s stock in a transaction that occurred on Monday, March 22nd.
+The shares were sold at an average price of $222.46, for a total value of $6,800,157.28.
+The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, Director Mark Garrett sold 47,186 shares of the firm’s stock in a transaction that occurred on Friday, March 5th.
 The shares were sold at an average price of $250.00, for a total transaction of $11,796,500.00.
-Following the completion of the sale, the director now directly owns 47,186 shares of the company’s stock, valued at approximately $11,796,500.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CFO Michael Scarpelli sold 15,000 shares of Snowflake stock in a transaction on Friday, May 14th.
-The stock was sold at an average price of $205.58, for a total transaction of $3,083,700.00.
-Following the sale, the chief financial officer now directly owns 139,895 shares of the company’s stock, valued at $28,759,614.10.
+Following the completion of the sale, the director now directly owns 47,186 shares in the company, valued at approximately $11,796,500.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 1,354,025 shares of company stock valued at $303,940,126.
+In the last three months, insiders sold 1,385,571 shares of company stock valued at $311,254,066.
 Insiders own 0.24% of the company’s stock.

-Hedge funds and other institutional investors have recently bought and sold shares of the company.
-RMR Wealth Builders bought a new stake in shares of Snowflake during the 4th quarter worth $25,000.
-Nelson Van Denburg & Campbell Wealth Management Group LLC lifted its holdings in shares of Snowflake by 100.0% during the 1st quarter.
-Nelson Van Denburg & Campbell Wealth Management Group LLC now owns 120 shares of the company’s stock worth $27,000 after acquiring an additional 60 shares during the last quarter.
-Crescent Capital Consulting LLC bought a new stake in shares of Snowflake during the 4th quarter worth $28,000.
-Cypress Capital Management LLC WY bought a new stake in shares of Snowflake during the 4th quarter worth $28,000.
-Finally, Reilly Financial Advisors LLC bought a new stake in shares of Snowflake during the 4th quarter worth $28,000.
-23.16% of the stock is owned by institutional investors.
+A number of hedge funds have recently added to or reduced their stakes in the business.
+Jacobi Capital Management LLC raised its holdings in Snowflake by 45.3% during the fourth quarter.
+Jacobi Capital Management LLC now owns 109 shares of the company’s stock worth $31,000 after purchasing an additional 34 shares in the last quarter.
+State Board of Administration of Florida Retirement System raised its holdings in Snowflake by 3.6% during the first quarter.
+State Board of Administration of Florida Retirement System now owns 1,492 shares of the company’s stock worth $342,000 after purchasing an additional 52 shares in the last quarter.
+Bank Hapoalim BM raised its holdings in Snowflake by 3.4% during the first quarter.
+Bank Hapoalim BM now owns 1,680 shares of the company’s stock worth $385,000 after purchasing an additional 55 shares in the last quarter.
+Sittner & Nelson LLC raised its holdings in Snowflake by 2.5% during the first quarter.
+Sittner & Nelson LLC now owns 2,220 shares of the company’s stock worth $509,000 after purchasing an additional 55 shares in the last quarter.
+Finally, Sowell Financial Services LLC raised its holdings in Snowflake by 56.0% during the fourth quarter.
+Sowell Financial Services LLC now owns 156 shares of the company’s stock worth $44,000 after purchasing an additional 56 shares in the last quarter.
+26.25% of the stock is currently owned by institutional investors.

 About Snowflake